b-rodrigues/korppi/docs/timeline.md

 ### Pending

-New patches from reconciliation are "pending" until you review them:
+New patches from other authors are "pending" until you review them.

-- **Approve** - Accept the change
-- **Reject** - Discard the change

-### Approved
+### Accepted

-Patches you've accepted.
-They're part of your document history.
+Patches that have been merged into the document.

 ### Rejected

-Changes you've declined.
-They're hidden but not deleted.
+Patches that were declined.
+They remain in the history but are not applied.

+---

+## Conflict Resolution

+If a patch conflicts with your current version (e.g., you both edited the same line), it will be flagged with a **Conflict** warning.

+Use the **Merge Wizard** (accessible via the "Reconcile" button) to resolve these conflicts step-by-step.

 ---